 General Overview

 What is CUC2C?
-CUC2C is a community-wide collaboration that uses a systematic, process-oriented and data-driven approach to focus all community stakeholders on working in concert and using “best practices” to fill identified performance gaps.
+CUC2C is a community-wide collaboration that uses a systematic, process-oriented and data-driven approach to focus all community stakeholders on working in concert and using est practices” to fill identified performance gaps.
 The approach engages the entire community in meeting specific goals aimed at achieving the vision of a thriving community where every child achieves and every child succeeds:

 Every child is prepared to learn when entering kindergarten (first Work Group)